 }

-If you’re building something other people will depend on, strict mode isn’t optional.
+More verbose in places, but significantly more trustworthy.
+If you’re building something other people will depend on, strict mode isn’t a style choice — it’s the baseline.

 Craters ships .d.ts declaration files alongside the compiled output: